 I feel the same way about Eric Church covering The Band’s “The Weight.”
 You’re not going to out-Band The Band (Levon for life, man).
 But Church doesn’t try to.
 He just exudes his own natural gravity to “The Weight.”
 And it works.

 A little more than a month later in July 2015, Eric christened Nashville’s Ascend Amphitheater with back-to-back shows.
 On the second night, after opener Ryan Bingham mesmerized the crowd, the Chief took over.
 Toward the end of the evening, Eric brought Bingham back on stage for a cover of—you guessed it—The Band’s “The Weight.”
-And I thought to myself, “Wow, now that’s something you don’t see and hear every day.”
+And I thought to myself, “Wow, now that’s something you don’t see or hear every day.”

 And now, every time I go to an Eric Church show, I unconsciously wait with whiskey in hand for “The Weight” moment.
-The moment where I think, “Wow, now that’s something you don’t see and hear every day.”
+The moment where I think, “Wow, now that’s something you don’t see or hear every day.”
 And guess what?
 It always . . . always happens, whether it’s “The Weight” or another weighty tune.

 Now, take a load off.

 Deciding which Eric Church song was my favorite took some serious thought.
 At the end of the day, though, it has to be “Hell of a View” from Soul.

 The black sheep hooking up with the good girl is a tale as old as time.
 However, it’s the way that Church incorporates the risk of going against the grain into the tale that does it for me.
 Lyrics like “You liked the thought of chasin’ / Life instead of dollar bills / We’re livin’ reckless / Nothin’ to catch us, baby / But the ground,” and “Ain’t always heaven, baby / This livin’ on the edge” really flesh out the narrative here.